Symmetry-enriched topological order and quasifractonic behavior in $\mathbb{Z}_N$ stabilizer codes: Introduction

 \section{Introduction}

 Topological order offers a unifying framework for understanding exotic phases of quantum matter indistinguishable by local order parameters.
-Characterized by long-range entanglement, emergent gauge fields, robust ground state degeneracy, and anyonic excitations with nontrivial braiding statistics~\cite{Wen1990, Wen1990_2, Kitaev2003, Kitaev2006, Levin2006, Kitaev2006_2, Wen2017}, it also offers a promising proposals for fault-tolerant quantum computation by encoding quantum information in nonlocal degrees of freedom~\cite{Dennis2002, Nayak2008}.
+Characterized by long-range entanglement, emergent gauge fields, robust ground state degeneracy, and anyonic excitations with nontrivial braiding statistics~\cite{Wen1990, Wen1990_2, Kitaev2003, Kitaev2006, Levin2006, Kitaev2006_2, Wen2017}, it also offers promising proposals for fault-tolerant quantum computation by encoding quantum information in nonlocal degrees of freedom~\cite{Dennis2002, Nayak2008}.

-The toric code furnishes a simple and illustrative example of a physical system exhibiting topological order and provides a paradigmatic model for fault‑tolerant quantum computation~\cite{Kitaev2003}.
-Recently, there has been an increasing interest in generalizing the toric code in both the condensed matter and the quantum computing communities, with each following distinct yet complementary paths.
+The toric code furnishes a simple and illustrative example of a physical system exhibiting topological order and provides a paradigmatic model for fault-tolerant quantum computation~\cite{Kitaev2003}.
+Recently, there has been increasing interest in generalizing the toric code in both the condensed matter and the quantum computing communities, with each following distinct yet complementary paths.

 In quantum computing, one emphasis has been on quantum low-density parity-check (QLDPC) codes~\cite{Postol2001, MacKay2004, Kovalev2013, Bravyi2014, Tillich2014, Gottesman2014, Babar2015, Hastings2021, Breuckmann2021, Panteleev2021, Panteleev2022-1, Panteleev2022-2, Breuckmann2021-2, Tremblay2022, Raveendran2022, Xu2024}, which pave the way to improve the scalability limits and mitigate the qubit overhead problem of the toric code.
 Among them, the bivariate-bicycle (BB) codes~\cite{Bravyi2024}, a natural generalization of the toric code proposed by IBM, have garnered notable attention~\cite{Bravyi2022, Shaw2025, Eberhardt2024, Eberhardt2025, Berthusen2025, Cowtan2024, Gong2024, Poole2024, Williamson2024, Wang2024, Liang2024-2, Blue2025, Sayginel2025, Yoder2025, Postema2025, Voss2025}, as they promise to sharply reduce the qubit overhead without requiring significant long-range resources.
 Recently, significant progress has been made in understanding both classical and quantum LDPC codes from the condensed matter perspective~\cite{Lim2021, Rakovszky2023, Rakovszky2024, Deroeck2024, Liang2024-1, Yin2025, Placke2024}.
 Specifically, the anyon theory of BB codes has been established~\cite{Chen2025, Liang2025}, revealing close connections between the quantum error correction properties of BB codes and their topological order.